EU reaches 'truly historic' deal on pandemic recovery after fractious summit | Law-Order

 EU reaches 'truly historic' deal on pandemic recovery after fractious summit

-European Union leaders clinched a "historic" deal on a massive stimulus plan for their coronavirus-throttled economies in the early hours of Tuesday, after a fractious summit lasting almost five days.
+European Union leaders clinched an "historic" deal on a massive stimulus plan for their coronavirus-throttled economies in the early hours of Tuesday, after a fractious summit lasting almost five days.

 The agreement paves the way for the European Commission, the EU's executive, to raise billions of euros on capital markets on behalf of all 27 states, an unprecedented act of solidarity in almost seven decades of European integration.
 Summit chairman Charles Michel called the accord, reached at a 5.15 a.m.
 (0315 GMT), "a pivotal moment" for Europe.

 Many had warned that a failed summit amid the coronavirus pandemic would have put the bloc's viability in serious doubt after years of economic crisis and Britain's recent departure.
-Stock markets across the European Union opened higher on Tuesday and the euro touched a four-month high of $1.1470.
+European shares rallied to four-month highs on Tuesday and the euro touched a four-month high of $1.1470.

 "This agreement sends a concrete signal that Europe is a force for action," a jubilant Michel told reporters.
 French President Emmanuel Macron, who spearheaded a push for the deal with German Chancellor Angela Merkel, hailed it as "truly historic".